artem-spector/JF/doc/plan.md

 Exceptions in tests caused probably by IntegratioTest that initializes a true JFlop agent, which keeps sending pings when another test clears the indexes.
 Think of a feature that shits down an agent - explicitly in tests, and gradually in real life scenarios.

+Instrumentation chronological sequence:

+* collect instrumentable methods from the recently active thread dumps.
+The stacktrace elements have no method signature
+* get from the client the method signatures by sending a command of "ClassInfo" feature.
+  Since command-response is async, the data must be stored in the DB, for example in a "InstrumentationMetadata" document that for a key "agentJvm * class-method" would contain all appropriate method definitions together with other information like multiple class loaders, instrumentability, etc.
+* after the method signatures are available in the instrumentation metadata, put together the instrumentation configuration, and send it via InstrumentationConfigurationFeature.
+* when last reported client configuration available via success text of last InstrumentationConfigurationFeature command is close enough to the desired configuration, send a snapshot command.